-This Registration Statement contains a Prospectus relating to a public offering in the United States and Canada (the "U.S. Offering") of an aggregate of 12,000,000 shares of common stock (the "Common Stock") of Boston Properties, Inc., a Delaware corporation, together with separate Prospectus pages relating to a concurrent offering outside the United States and Canada of an aggregate of 3,000,000 shares of Common Stock (the "International Offering").
+This Registration Statement contains a Prospectus relating to a public offering in the United States and Canada (the "U.S. Offering") of an aggregate of 16,000,000 shares of common stock (the "Common Stock") of Boston Properties, Inc., a Delaware corporation, together with separate Prospectus pages relating to a concurrent offering outside the United States and Canada of an aggregate of 4,000,000 shares of Common Stock (the "International Offering").
 The complete Prospectus for the U.S. Offering follows immediately.
 After such Prospectus are the following alternate pages for the International Offering: a front cover page; an "Underwriting" section; and a back cover page.
 All other pages of the Prospectus for the U.S. Offering are to be used for both the U.S. Offering and the International Offering.

-+REGISTRATION CONTAINED RELATING TO THESE SECURITIES HAS BEEN FILED WITH THE +SECURITIES AND EXCHANGE COMMISSION.
-THESE SECURITIES MAY NOT BE SOLD NOR MAY +OFFERS TO BUY BE ACCEPTED RETOR TO THE TIME THE PECISTRATION STATEMENT
++REGISTRATION STATEMENT RELATING TO THESE SECURITIES HAS BEEN FILED WITH THE +SECURITIES AND EXCHANGE COMMISSION.
+THESE SECURITIES MAY NOT BE SOLD NOR MAY

-+OFFERS TO BUY BE ACCEPTED PRIOR TO THE TIME THE REGISTRATION STATEMENT +BECOMES EFFECTIVE.
-THIS PROSPECTUS SHALL NOT CONSTITUTE AN OFFER TO SELL NOR +THE SOLICITATION OF AN OFFER TO BUY NOR SHALL THERE BE ANY SALE OF THESE +SECURITIES IN ANY STATE IN WHICH SUCH OFFER, SOLICITATION OR SALE WOULD BE
++SECURITIES AND EXCHANGE CUMMISSION.
+THESE SECURITIES MAY NOT BE SOLD NOR MAY +OFFERS TO BUY BE ACCEPTED PRIOR TO THE TIME THE REGISTRATION STATEMENT +BECOMES EFFECTIVE.
+THIS PROSPECTUS SHALL NOT CONSTITUTE AN OFFER TO SELL NOR +THE SOLICITATION OF AN OFFER TO BUY NOR SHALL THERE BE ANY SALE OF THESE

-+UNLAWFUL PRIOR TO REGISTRATION OR QUALIFICATION UNDER THE SECURITIES LAWS OF +ANY SUCH STATE.
++THE SOLICITATION OF AN OFFER TO BUY NOR SHALL THERE BE ANY SALE OF THESE +SECURITIES IN ANY STATE IN WHICH SUCH OFFER, SOLICITATION OR SALE WOULD BE +UNLAWFUL PRIOR TO REGISTRATION OR QUALIFICATION UNDER THE SECURITIES LAWS OF

++ANY SUCH STATE. +

-SUBJECT TO COMPLETION JANUARY 2, 1998
+SUBJECT TO COMPLETION JANUARY 23, 1998

-15,000,000 SHARES
+20,000,000 SHARES

 BOSTON PROPERTIES, INC.

 [LOGO OF BOSTON PROPERTIES, INC. APPEARS HERE]

 COMMON STOCK

-Boston Properties, Inc. is one of the largest owners and developers of office properties in the United States, with a significant presence in Greater Boston, Greater Washington, D.C., midtown Manhattan and Baltimore, Maryland.
-Since the Company's initial public offering in June 1997 (the "Initial Offering"), the Company has acquired three office properties; entered into contracts to acquire ten office properties expected to close in January and February 1998; and is currently developing six properties, consisting of five office properties and one 221 room hotel.
+Boston Properties, Inc. is one of the largest owners and developers of office properties in the United States, with a significant presence in Greater Boston, Greater Washington, D.C., midtown Manhattan, Baltimore, Maryland and Richmond, Virginia.
+Since the Company's initial public offering in June 1997 (the "Initial Offering"), the Company has acquired six office properties; entered into contracts to acquire seven office properties expected to close in February 1998; and is currently developing six properties, consisting of five office properties and one 221 room hotel.
 The aggregate anticipated investment since the Initial Offering for these acquisitions and developments is approximately \$1.2 billion.
-The Company owns 92 properties (including the six properties under development and the ten office properties under contract) aggregating approximately 18.2 million square feet.
-In addition, the Company owns, has under contract or has options to acquire twelve parcels of land that will support approximately 1.5 million square feet of development.
+The Company owns 92 properties (including the six properties under development and the seven office properties under contract) aggregating approximately 18.2 million square feet.
+In addition, the Company owns, has under contract or has options to acquire 14 parcels of land that will support approximately 2.3 million square feet of development.

 The Company was formed to succeed to the real estate development, redevelopment, acquisition, management, operating and leasing businesses associated with the predecessor company founded by Mortimer B. Zuckerman and Edward H. Linde in 1970.
-Upon completion of this Offering and the expected application of the net proceeds therefrom, the Company's management and Board of Directors will own a 23.8% economic interest in the Company, equal to approximately \$569.7 million as of December 29, 1997.
-The Company is a fully integrated, self-administered and self-managed real estate company and expects to qualify as a real estate investment trust ("REIT") for federal income tax purposes for the year ended December 31, 1997.
+Upon completion of this Offering and the expected application of the net proceeds therefrom, the Company's management and Board of Directors will own a 22.3% economic interest in the Company, equal to approximately \$585.8 million as of January 21, 1998.
+The Company is a fully integrated, self-administered and self-managed real estate company and expects to qualify as a real estate investment trust ("REIT") for federal income tax purposes for the taxable year ended December 31, 1997.